-Check for “lease assumption” clauses.
+- Check for “lease assumption” clauses.
 This is the cleanest way out of a lease.
 In short, it allows you to find another person to assume the remaining term of your lease.
-As long as the leasing company allows for lease assumptions, and the new party is credit-worthy, you may be able to transfer the obligation to the other party.
+If the leasing company allows for lease assumptions, and the new party is credit-worthy, you may be able to transfer the obligation to the other party.

-Walk away from the agreement if no PG was signed and no other options are viable.
-Make arrangements with the leasing company to pick up the copier, and let the servicing dealer know that you plan to cancel any service agreements that are in place.
+- Walk away from the agreement if no PG was signed and no other options are viable.
+Decide with the leasing company to pick up the copier and let the servicing dealer know that you plan to cancel any service agreements that are in place.
 This step will affect your company’s credit rating and may cause the leasing company to send your account to collections.
 As with all debt, walking away should be the last resort.

 Tips & Warnings

 - If your copier contract is fewer than 30 days old, or you signed a lease but have yet to accept delivery, you may be able to cancel without any issues at all.
 Check your lease and contact your leasing company right away before your window of opportunity closes.